A characterisation of orthomodular spaces by Sasaki maps: Introduction

 \begin{example} Let $H$ be a Hermitian space over a $\star$-sfield $K$.
 For each nonzero $x\in H$, let $\lin x$ be the linear span of $x$.
 Then the relation $\perp$ on $H$ induces an orthogonality relation on $P(H) = \{ \lin x \colon x \in H \setminus \{0\} \}$, the projective space associated with $H$: $\lin x \perp \lin y$ means $x \perp y$.
 Obviously, $(P(H), \perp)$ is an orthoset. \end{example}

 We note that also other quantum structures give rise to orthosets, for instance the non-empty closed subspaces of a Hilbert space, representing the propositions of the quantum system represented by $H$.
 This example can be generalized to \emph{orthocomplemented} posets, i.e., bounded posets $P$ equipped with an order-reversing involution $(-)^\perp:P\to P$ such that $x\wedge x^\perp=0$ for each $x\in P$. \begin{example} Let $P$ be an orthocomplemented poset.
 Let $X=P\setminus\{0\}$.
-Then $X$ equipped with relation $\perp$ on $X$ defined by $x\perp y$ if and only if $x\leq y^\perp$ is an orthoset. \end{example}
+Let $\perp$ be the relation on $X$ defined by $x\perp y$ if and only if $x\leq y^\perp$.
+Then $(X,\perp)$ is an orthoset. \end{example}

 Since we view orthosets as abstractions of pure state spaces, we are less interested in the orthosets in Example \ref{ex:OMP orthoset}.
 Instead, we are interested in finding conditions that assure that a given orthoset $(X,\perp)$ is isomorphic to the orthoset in Example \ref{ex:hilbert space orthoset} for some Hilbert space $H$.
-In particular, this means we aim to achieve the following three goals: \begin{itemize} \item[(i)] finding conditions on $(X,\perp)$ that assure that $X=P(H)$ for some Hermitian space $H$ over a $\star$-sfield $K$; \item[(ii)] finding conditions on $(X,\perp)$ that imply that $K=\mathbb C$; \item[(iii)] finding conditions on $(X,\perp)$ that guarantee that $H$ is metrically complete with respect to the norm on $H$ induced by the form $(-,-)$. \end{itemize}
+In particular, this means we aim at achieving the following three goals: \begin{itemize} \item[(i)] finding conditions on $(X,\perp)$ that assure that $X=P(H)$ for some Hermitian space $H$ over a $\star$-sfield $K$; \item[(ii)] finding conditions on $(X,\perp)$ that imply that $K=\mathbb C$; \item[(iii)] finding conditions on $(X,\perp)$ that guarantee that $H$ is metrically complete with respect to the norm on $H$ induced by the form $(-,-)$. \end{itemize}

 The last goal can be reformulated as follows.
 Given a Hermitian space $H$, for any subset $S\subseteq H$ let $S^\perp$ be the set of all $x\in X$ such that $x\perp y$ for each $y\in S$.
 Then $S^\perp$ is a subspace of $H$ and any subspace of this form is called \emph{closed}.
 We say that $H$ is \emph{orthomodular} if $M+M^\perp=H$ for each closed subspace $M$ of $H$.
 Now, a Hermitian space $H$ over one of the classical $\star$-sfields, i.e., $\mathbb C$, $\mathbb R$ or $\mathbb H$, is orthomodular if and only if $H$ is metrically complete \cite{AmAr}, so (iii) can be replaced by: \begin{itemize} \item[(iii')] finding conditions on $(X,\perp)$ that guarantee that $H$ is an orthomodular space. \end{itemize} We note that (i) and (iii') can be combined into: \begin{itemize} \item[(i')] finding conditions on $(X,\perp)$ that assure that $X=P(H)$ for some orthomodular space $H$ over a $\star$-sfield $K$. \end{itemize}